jcabot/awesome-research-advice/README.md

 -  Submit pull requests to this repository, which we will review according to the governance rules of the project.
 -  [Fill the form](https://research-rants.com/get-in-touch/) to send you

-# Awesome research advice list

-Resources to help (junior) researchers navigate research life and get the most out of it